 Rev. Johnson: That comes from Vincent Harding.
 He would always take issue with people referring to the “civil rights movement” as such, and find that that was a rather lazy description for what he and many of his peers risked their lives for.
 He would prefer to either use the expression of “the black-led freedom struggle” or, sometimes, “the Southern freedom struggle” or the “Southern freedom movement.”
-But he would want us to reframe that.
+He would want us to reframe that.

-But yeah, I find that there’s a lot of our language — the language of nonviolence becomes, I think, very problematic today in communities that are — I think, these days, a lot of people relate to the language of nonviolence as another way of telling them how they need to respond to their oppression and to the difficulty in their midst.
-And I think that that does revolutionary pacifism a disservice, because it was far more than just telling oppressed people that they need to temper their tone or address the way that they’re speaking or calling out the injustices that they’re surrounded by.
+I find that there’s a lot of our language — the language of nonviolence becomes, I think, very problematic today in communities that are — I think, these days, a lot of people relate to the language of nonviolence as another way of telling them how they need to respond to their oppression and to the difficulty in their midst.
+And I think that that does revolutionary pacifism a disservice because it was far more than just telling oppressed people that they need to temper their tone or address the way that they’re speaking or calling out the injustices that they’re surrounded by.

 Rev. Johnson: I think about the moment when Mike Brown’s stepfather, when the verdict came of the acquittal of the officer that killed his son.
 I think that, if I remember this correctly, he screamed, “Burn it down.”
-And I think about the criticism that he received.
+I think about the criticism that he received.
 I think about the fact that, to me, if it were my son, the destruction of property seems to me like a far more human response than to sit on the sidelines and tell people to be peaceful and use nonviolence.
-And what I’m speaking to is not that I think that that’s a good thing, but I’m trying to speak to this fact that I don’t feel like we wrestle enough with the real grief and anger that is natural to feel in the face of such injustice.
+What I’m speaking to is not that I think that that’s a good thing, but I’m trying to speak to this fact that I don’t feel like we wrestle enough with the real grief and anger that is natural to feel in the face of such injustice.

 Now, I think, on the other side, the tension, for me, is accepting this fact that, frankly, when I think about the generations of dehumanization and suffering that my people have endured — how can there be justice for what’s happened, in the sense that we tend to look for it?
-And so, that’s where my spiritual practice comes in, where I have to find another way of accepting and dealing with that grief.
+And so that’s where my spiritual practice comes in, where I have to find another way of accepting and dealing with that grief.

 One of the biggest, I think, challenges with King’s notion of nonviolence is this idea that unmerited suffering can be redemptive.
 And I think that’s a very, very difficult thing.